Amit Segal: Career

 In the years 2009–2010 he served as the foreign correspondent of Hevrat HaHadashot in London, after which he returned to the position of Knesset correspondent.

-In May 2013 he was appointed the political commentator of the Hevrat HaHadashot instead of Rina Mazliah.
+In May 2013 he was appointed the political commentator of the Hevrat HaHadashot in place of veteran political reporter Rina Mazliah.

-Between the years 2011–2018, Segal wrote a weekly column on politics in the "Makor Rishon" newspaper.
-As of 2018, he is a columnist in "Mosef Shabbat" of "Yediot Ahronoth".
+Between the years 2011–2018, Segal wrote a weekly column on politics in the Makor Rishon newspaper.
+As of 2018, he is a columnist in "Mosef Shabbat" of Yediot Ahronoth.

-In the years 2015–2019 he presented the program "Dekelsgal" together with the journalist Yaron Dekel.
-The program was originally broadcast on the Army Radio, and starting in February 2019 on "Kan Reshet B. In December, with the outbreak of the 2018–2022 Israeli political crisis, Segal withdrew from the program.
+In the years 2015–2019 he presented the program Dekelsegal together with the journalist Yaron Dekel.
+The program was originally broadcast on Army Radio, and starting in February 2019 on Kan Reshet B. In December, with the outbreak of the 2018–2022 Israeli political crisis, Segal withdrew from the program.

-From November 16, 2017 Segal serves as a substitute presenter in the program "Shesh im" (Six O'clock with).
-Previously, he hosted, also as a substitute presenter, the programs "First Edition" and "Good Night Israel".
-Segal is extremely active on social media, especially Twitter.
-In 2020, he revealed that he blocked about 4,200 commenters on Twitter, in particular "those who choose to curse, troll or involve parents".
-Segal has a Telegram channel with over 100,000 followers.
+From November 16, 2017, Segal serves as a substitute presenter in the program Shesh im (Six O'clock with).
+Previously, he hosted, also as a substitute presenter, the programs First Edition and Good Night Israel.
+Segal is extremely active on social media, especially X formerly Twitter.
+In 2020, he revealed that he blocked about 4,200 commenters on X, in particular "those who choose to curse, troll or involve parents".
+Segal has a Telegram channel with over 300,000 followers.